abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ​	{{ end }}

-If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to **angular** folder and run:
+If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to the **angular** folder and run:

 ```powershell
 yarn 				#Restores the project